DavidFB94/gym-tracker/README.md

 > - Code Institute students are allowed a maximum of 8 databases.
 > - Databases are subject to deletion after 18 months.

-### Cloudinary API but WHITENOISE??
+### WhiteNoise

-This project uses the [Cloudinary API](https://cloudinary.com) to store media assets online, due to the fact that Heroku doesn't persist this type of data.
+This project uses the [Whitenoise](https://whitenoise.readthedocs.io/en/latest/) to store static files online, due to the fact that Heroku doesn't persist this type of data.

-To obtain your own Cloudinary API key, create an account and log in.

-- For *Primary interest*, you can choose *Programmable Media for image and video API*.
-- Optional: *edit your assigned cloud name to something more memorable*.
-- On your Cloudinary Dashboard, you can copy your **API Environment Variable**.
-- Be sure to remove the `CLOUDINARY_URL=` as part of the API **value**; this is the **key**.
+To install whitenoise, run the `pip install whitenoise` command.
+Include it in MIDDLEWARE inside settings.py

+    'whitenoise.middleware.WhiteNoiseMiddleware',

 ### Heroku Deployment